nf-core/raredisease/docs/usage.md

 ```
 For running offline, you of course have to make all the reference data available locally, and specify `--fasta`, etc., see [above](#reference-files-and-parameters).

-Contrary to the paragraph about Nextflow on the nf-core tools page, it is not possible to use the "-all" packaged version of Nextflow.
+Contrary to the paragraph about [Nextflow](https://nf-co.re/docs/usage/offline#nextflow) on the page linked above, it is not possible to use the "-all" packaged version of Nextflow.
 The online version of nextflow is necessary to support the nextflow plugins used for this pipeline.
 Download instead the file called just `nextflow`.
 Nextflow will download its dependencies when it is run.
 Additionally, you need to download the nf-validation plugin explicitly:

 ```
 ./nextflow plugin install nf-validation